 Justice Byron R. White wrote the decision for the six-person majority, while Justices Thurgood Marshall (joined by William J. Brennan Jr.) and William O. Douglas filed partial dissents.

-Supreme Court says prisoners maintained some rights in prison
+Supreme Court said prisoners maintained some First Amendment rights in prison

 In addressing the first issue, White indicated that precedents had established that prisoners maintained some rights even in confinement, including “substantial religious freedom under the First and Fourteenth Amendments,” rights to access to courts, and rights to equal protection of the laws.